Matt Sheldon: Miami Dolphins (2017–2019)

-New York Jets (2019-2020)
+New York Jets (2019–2020)

 Sheldon joined the New York Jets in summer of 2019 as the team's director of football research and strategy.

 Denver Broncos (2021)

-Matt Sheldon was hired by the Denver Broncos as a Senior Analyst.
+Sheldon was hired by the Denver Broncos as a Senior Analyst.

-Las Vegas Raiders (2022-present)
+Las Vegas Raiders (2022–present)

-Matt Sheldon was hired by the Las Vegas Raiders as the Director of Football Research and Strategy.
+Sheldon was hired by the Las Vegas Raiders as the director of football research and strategy.
+On February 23 Sheldon was retained by new head coach Antonio Pierce and general manager Tom Telesco but his role changed to game management coach.